Export of Dogs, Cats, and Ferrets to the European Union – Non-Commercial Movements of Five or Less Animals

-For access to the appropriate language version of the certificate, or to obtain an annotated version of this certificate with detailed instructions on how to fill it out, contact your local Animal Health office.
+The certificates required for the non-commercial movement of dogs, cats and ferrets to the EU are available in the following languages.
+To obtain an annotated version of this certificate with detailed instructions on how to fill it out, contact your local Animal Health office.

-Once all the above steps have been successfully completed, and the certificate has been endorsed by your veterinarian, you may take it to your local Animal Health office to abtain an official endorsement by an official veterinarian (competent authority – CFIA veterinarian).
+Once all the above steps have been successfully completed, and the certificate has been signed by your veterinarian, you may take it to your local Animal Health office to obtain an official endorsement by an official veterinarian (competent authority – CFIA veterinarian).

 - Date modified: